ADA-research/combined_hpo_and_reward_shaping/README.md

 We give the landscape experimental results in the directory `experimental_results/landscape_analysis`.
 The landscapes in the PDF files are similar to the ones found in the paper's appendix.

-- `landscape_algmin.pdf`: Landscapes of the various hyperparameter and reward weight pairs, with the blue line indicating the optimal hyperparameter value for each reward weight and the black dots showing the configurations found in the optimisation experiments.
+- `landscape_algmin.pdf`: Landscapes of the various hyperparameter and reward weight pairs, with the blue line indicating the optimal hyperparameter value for each reward weight and the black dots showing the configurations found in our optimisation experiments.
-- `landscape_rewmin.pdf`: Landscapes of the various hyperparameter and reward weight pairs, with the blue line indicating the optimal reward weight for each hyperparameter value and the black dots showing the configurations found in the optimisation experiments.
+- `landscape_rewmin.pdf`: Landscapes of the various hyperparameter and reward weight pairs, with the blue line indicating the optimal reward weight for each hyperparameter value and the black dots showing the configurations found in our optimisation experiments.
-- `hyperparameter_reward-weight.csv`: CSV files containing the raw data of the landscapes, thus containing the PPO reinforcement learning results for each configuration pair and training seed.
+- `hyperparameter_reward-weight.csv`: CSV files containing the raw data of the landscapes, thus containing the PPO LunarLander training t results for each configuration pair and training seed.

 ## Optimisation Experiment Results